discordjs/guide/guide/popular-topics/canvas.md

 ### Windows

 You will need a package called Windows Build Tools.
 To install this, open Powershell as Administrator.
-You then can install it with either npm or Yarn.
+You then can install it with either npm or yarn.
 It is also bundled with Chocolatey, should you choose that installation path.

 :::: code-group
 ::: code-group-item npm